JensHejsel/KingDominoMiniProject/README.md

 Image Processing miniproject for MED3 at AAU

 ### Disclaimer:
 The program is not perfect and will often find crowns that are not present in the picture, or not find a crown at all.
 For this reason the scores provided are, sadly, often not accurate.
+Even if the score is accurate, the found crowns might not be, and vice versa.

 ## Introduction
 The program will take a random provided image, of a finished King Domino game boards, then using image processing it will try to give a score.